 Vienna is a tiny city located in the state of Missouri.
 With a population of 576 people and just one neighborhood, Vienna is the 404th largest community in Missouri.

-Vienna is a blue-collar town, with 38.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Vienna is generally considered to be a blue-collar town.
+38.64% of the Vienna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vienna is a city of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Vienna who work in office and administrative support (12.54%), teaching (8.47%), and farm management occupations (7.80%).

-Vienna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Vienna does not have a public transit system used by locals to get to and from work.

 In terms of college education, Vienna is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Vienna have a bachelor's degree or advanced degree.